 #7 – Phone + Portable Battery Pack

-TOP TIP: Just remember to pre-charge the power bank and to take your phone charger cable as well as the battery pack!
+TOP TIP: Just remember to pre-charge the power bank and your phone charger cable as well as the battery pack!

 #8 – Medication & Plasters

 I always take a few paracetamol, plasters and any prescription medication with me to a day festival in New Zealand.
 Hot, dry weather combined with dancing and walking for hours will always involve a blister or two, and they can really ruin your day!
 Not only that, a lot of festivals in NZL are in the middle of nowhere and so access to medicine and supplies are a little trickier than the UK festivals I have been to.

 One important tip – If you are taking any medication with you, make sure that it’s professionally sealed and packaged correctly so that security do not confiscate it mistaking it for something else!

 #9 – Jacket / Jumper

 Every time I have been to a festival in New Zealand, it’s been gloriously hot during the day but as soon as the sun goes down, the temperature drops dramatically.
 This was certainly the case with Wilderness Festival and other UK festivals I’ve been to!
 Be sure you take a jacket or jumper for the end of the night when you are waiting for your taxi/bus as I guarantee you, once your beer jacket has worn off you will feel the cold.

 Long hair in the New Zealand sun, combined with lots of dancing and general festival filth means I will always have a hair tie or two around my wrist or in my bag in case I want one.